skiselev/Z80-512K/Assembly_Instructions.md

 * Check that you have all the equipment and parts listed in the [Prerequisites](prerequisites) section above
 * Organize your workspace.
 If available, use ESD-safe surface and ESD strap when working on this project

+### 2. Solder the components

-### 2. Solder the components going from lower profile components to higher profile components, from smaller components to larger.
+Solder the components going from lower profile components to higher profile components, from smaller components to larger.
 Here is the recommended order:

 * Solder RN1 and RN2 resistor arrays